Chapter 21

 Cody looked back and forth between them, his expression speaking to the gravity of it all, “Guys, what if there’s ten more rooms like this one?”

-Laureal turned to her little brother, “There might be, but even if there’s only this one room,” turning back to John, “think of what we could do.
-We could rebuild our clan.
-We could return it to what it was before the disaster at the river crossing!
-And John, we could put every member on horseback!”
+Laureal turned to her little brother, “There might be, but even if there’s only this one room,” and turning back to John, “think of what we could do.
+We could put every member of our clan on horseback.
+John, we could rebuild, even better than before the disaster at the river crossing!”

 “John!”
 Cody cried in sudden realization.
 “We could throw back the flood you spoke of!”